28 Wonderful Wintry Photos of Birds in Snow

 Frosty Bird of Prey

 “A juvenile Cooper’s hawk had been hanging around in our backyard for a few weeks hunting, but it was just out of reach of my camera.
 As luck would have it, it perched outside our bedroom window when the light was just right and I was able to take this picture,” says Dave Lyman.
 Learn how to identify Cooper’s hawks vs sharp-shinned hawks.

 “While visiting my parents in northern Wisconsin, an early winter storm came and coated everything with ice.
 I went out with my camera to photograph black-capped chickadees.
 They did not seem bothered in the least by their icy perches,” says Jody Partin.

 “I admire the stalwartness of the bird in snow.
 He was rewarded with the prize of the seed in its beak,” says Betsy Brooker.
 Learn how to attract and identify pine siskins.

 Blue Jay in Flurries

 This picture was taken on a very cold day at my home in Ontario.
 I think perhaps he was hoping for a peanut,” says Brenda Doherty.
-Meet the jays: blue jays, California scrub-jays and Steller’s jays.
+Check out more beautiful blue jay photos you need to see.

 Courtesy Diann Marksberry

 “I took this photo of a white-breasted nuthatch from my kitchen window.
 He is perched in the dogwood tree waiting for his turn at the feeder.
-I don’t get Nuthatches very often; so it is always a treat when one shows up!,” says Diann Marksberry.
-Discover the best foods to attract nuthatches to your yard.
+I don’t get nuthatches very often, so it is always a treat when one shows up!” says Diann Marksberry.

 Courtesy Laura Retyi